Claudia Sánchez Juárez

 Claudia Sánchez Juárez (born 4 November 1979) is a Mexican politician.
-She has been affiliated with both the National Action Party (PAN) and the Ecologist Green Party of Mexico (PVEM).
+She has been affiliated with both the National Action Party (PAN) and the Ecologist Green Party of Mexico (PVEM) and has represented both parties in the Congress of the Union.

 Biography

 Sánchez Juárez was born in Palmar de Bravo, Puebla, in 1979.
 She holds a law degree from the National Autonomous University of Mexico (UNAM) and has also worked as a radio presenter.